oslokommune/okctl/README.md

 The following is a guide for how to create an environment that contains the elements described in [Compare and contrast](#compare-and-contrast).

-### 1. Create a new github repository
+### 1. Create a new GitHub repository

-Go to github.com/oslokommune and create a new private git repository.
-No credentials will be stored in this repository, but it's more a general safety measure.
+Go to [github.com/oslokommune](https://github.com/oslokommune) and create a new private git repository.
+No credentials are stored in this repository, we want it private as a precaution until we are certain it is safe to have it set as public.

 :information_source: This repository will be used by okctl to store infrastructure-as-code, which means files containing various configuration for your up-and-coming cluster.